Platinum Plan: What You Need to Know About This Top-Tier Plan

-A platinum plan is a level of coverage you can purchase on the individual marketplace.
-It provides guaranteed coverage for certain services, has the lowest cost-sharing, and qualifies for premium subsidies.
+A platinum plan is one of four healthcare coverage categories, or “metal levels,” you can purchase through the individual marketplace.
+Although platinum plan health insurance often has the most expensive monthly premiums out of the four metal levels, these plans provide guaranteed coverage for certain services and have the lowest copays and deductibles.
 Keep reading to learn more about platinum plans, expected costs, and guaranteed coverage.

 How Much Does a Platinum Plan Cost?

 In 2021, the average premium for an ACA platinum plan is $709 per month for a 40-year-old person.1 Deductibles for platinum plans with a combined medical and prescription deductible averaged $0.2 Deductibles for plans with separate medical and prescription deductibles averaged $459.2 But, it’s important to note that platinum plan premiums vary by region, age, and tobacco use.

 Can I Use a Premium Subsidy on a Platinum Plan?

 Yes, if you qualify for a premium subsidy, you can use it to purchase a platinum plan.
 You qualify for a premium tax credit if your annual household income falls between 100% and 400% of the federal poverty level (FPL).
 Here’s a look at qualifying income limits for 2021:3

 Like all ACA plans, a platinum plan must cover the following 10 essential health benefits:

 - Pediatric services